S-Nathistan/Univote-System/README.md

 # Univote Student Voting System

-Welcome to Univote, a comprehensive student voting system designed to streamline administrative tasks and enhance the voting experience.
+Welcome to **Univote**, a comprehensive university student voting system designed to streamline administrative tasks and enhance the voting experience.
 This guide will help you set up both the frontend and backend components of the project.

 ## Table of Contents